nightwolfz/inferno-starter/README.md

 - Using Inferno, the fastest React-like framework out there.
 - Using MobX, the easiest and insanely fast state manager.
 - Simple and minimal with routing, authentication, database and server-side rendering.
+- Good developer experience with hot-reloading and source-maps.

 # Benchmarks